True Love Transcends Time

 When parents forbid teens to see someone, they only become more determined to disobey.
 Maybe the fact Lilly’s parents opposed their being together is the reason why she saw Liam on and off for four years, making the forbidden more exciting.
 But she just couldn’t stay away, and neither could he.
 Thus began the long period of Lilly's growing up to adulthood, and her strange love life, managed with much difficulty.

 Time passed, Lilly graduated from HS and went to work.
 She loved her job and being more independent, buying and owning her own car, eating out at nice restuarants.
-She was a social creature, and loved concerts in Central Park, long hikes at the Delaware Water Gap, going to parties.
+She was a social creature, and loved concerts in Central Park, long hikes at the Delaware Water Gap, lazy weekends at the Jersey Shore, and going to parties.
 Lilly went on with her life, but Liam continued to be a big part of it.
 Her parent’s position on him never changed though, so she saw him in secret.
 He kept getting in trouble though.
 Lilly went out with other guys too, partly because she liked to go out, but being tied down to a guy she wasn't allowed to see added so much stress.
 And after all, being human, she did feel attractions towards others.The situation was so emotionally confusing.

 By now Liam was fed up with the situation, and would leave Lilly, but then she would start to see someone else, and he would come back into her life.
 She assured him she was wasn't getting serious about anyone, just waiting until she could afford to move out of her parent’s house.
 But secretly she was scared that he kept getting in trouble, he was even in jail for a period.
 She was maturing, why wasn't he?
 But even then, the thought of not seeing him would break her heart.